aasm/aasm/README.md

 end
 ```

-When we declare our model that has an AASM state machine, we simply declare the AASM block with `aasm_with` to our own class.
+When we declare our model that has an AASM state machine, we simply declare the AASM block with a `:with` key to our own class.

 ```
 class SimpleCustomExample
   include AASM

   # Let's build an AASM state machine with our custom class.
-  aasm_with CustomAASMBase do
+  aasm :with_klass => CustomAASMBase do
     requires_guards!
     count_transitions!